Courtesy and Safety on the Capital Pathway

 - Move completely off the pathway when stopping.

 - Keep domestic animals on a leash, and clean up after them.
+Skiing, skating or cycling with your dog is not allowed on the pathways.

 - Know the cycling hand signals; if cycling, be sure to use hand signals.